-Chris Porter explains why he thinks mountain bike designers are getting it all wrong.
+Chris Porter from Geometron explains why he thinks mountain bike designers are getting it all wrong.

 Mountain bike sizing is stuck in the Stone Age, and I think it’s because of our shaven-legged, tarmac-riding compadres.